moondance-labs/tanssi-docs/learn/tanssi/technical-features.md

 As presented in the [Overview](/learn/tanssi/overview/){target=\_blank} article, Tanssi is an appchain infrastructure protocol that streamlines the deployment of blockchains with custom logic fitting a wide range of use cases, including DeFi, NFTs, Gaming, and any other use case development teams may want to address.

-Infrastructure poses a huge challenge for developers, requiring them to bootstrap block producers, data preservers, and RPC endpoints, while also managing integrations, interoperability, and security.
+Infrastructure poses a huge challenge for developers, requiring them to bootstrap sequencers, data preservers, and RPC endpoints, while also managing integrations, interoperability, and security.
 This demands valuable time and resources, diverting focus from what truly matters: delivering value to their users.

-Tanssi orchestrates resources allowing developers to deploy decentralised networks (also known as actively validated services or AVSs) that are fully adaptable to any specific application or use case.
-In Tanssi terms, these application specific blockchains are referred to as appchains.
-In this analogy, the Tanssi network resembles [Kubernetes](https://kubernetes.io){target=\_blank}, in its role as orchestrator, managing resources to guarantee the liveness and performance of the appchains.
+Tanssi orchestrates resources, allowing developers to deploy decentralized networks (also known as actively validated services or AVSs) that are fully adaptable to any specific application or use case.
+In Tanssi terms, these application-specific blockchains are referred to as appchains.
+In this analogy, the Tanssi network resembles [Kubernetes](https://kubernetes.io){target=\_blank} in its role as an orchestrator, managing resources to guarantee the liveness and performance of the appchains.

-The protocol also tackles the security front by allowing appchains to select and connect to an external security provider (like [Symbiotic](https://symbiotic.fi/){target=\_blank}), ensuring Ethereum-grade security right from the start.
+The protocol also tackles the security front by allowing appchains to select and connect to external security providers (like [Symbiotic](https://symbiotic.fi/){target=\_blank}), ensuring Ethereum-grade security right from the start.

-In this article, the necessary aspects to consider when building and deploying your own modular blockchain are covered, along with the most relevant technical aspects of the Tanssi protocol.
+This article covers the necessary aspects to consider when building and deploying your own modular blockchain, along with the most relevant technical aspects of the Tanssi protocol.

 ## Block Production as a Service {: #block-production-as-a-service }